-Just how darn pop-culture pacman is might be evident in just how much geek world embraces its imagery… I have seen the pacman icon numerous times on craft sites as wall art and as cakes, quilts, embroidery, appliqu?, jewelery, and bags…
+Just how darn pop-culture Pac-man is might be evident in just how much geek world embraces its imagery… I have seen the pacman icon numerous times on craft sites as wall art and as cakes, quilts, embroidery, appliqué, jewelery, and bags…

-Moleskine packman edition by Moleskine.
-Imagine listening to that sound for six hours straight… So if you are still here feeling geeky and joyful watch this one too, a song about the history of video games mind you:
+Well, if you are feeling geeky and joyful right now, watch this video – a song about the history of video games mind you:

 I will use my yellow moly as a writing diary in the new year.
 I think I may need the Monster bookmark for it, it is a crocheted and very cute pacman-looking monster (pattern in Swedish)!

 That is so cute.
 The promotional video is super clever!